Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence

 1. The Bioethics Advisory Committee (BAC) will conduct a public consultation to seek views and feedback on the ethical, legal and social issues arising from the use of big data and Artificial Intelligence (AI) in human biomedical research.
-The online consultation will be conducted from 2 May 2023 to 1 July 2023 and can be accessed from the BAC website or REACH Portal.
+The online consultation will be conducted from 2 May 2023 to 14 July 2023 and can be accessed from here or REACH Portal.

 Ethical Challenges of Big Data and AI Use in Human Biomedical Research

 2. With advances in information technology, data and computational analytics in recent decades, the use of big data and AI in human biomedical research is becoming increasingly important, enabling researchers and healthcare professionals to analyse massive datasets, generate useful insights, and enhance data-driven decisions.
 While the growing use of big data and AI in biomedical research promises benefits, it also raises ethical issues such as the need for protecting data privacy versus ensuring societal benefit; the importance of obtaining informed consent and respecting the individual’s rights and autonomy; and the extent of data security obligations with respect to the value of data.